Building London – what London is made from and where it came from!

 • August 23, 2021

-The first posts on this blog have been about granite, and granite is indeed the dominant feature of building along the Thames through central London.
-But London more generally is about brick and I’ll focus a lot on that in posts to come.
-And to start, yesterday, I checked out the 16thC bricks/brickwork of the […]
+The first posts on this blog have been about granite, and granite is indeed the dominant stone along the Thames through in central London.
+But London more generally is about brick and the wonderful 16thC bricks/brickwork of the Tudor Sutton House in Homerton are some of the oldest in London.
+Even though the Romans had…

 • August 22, 2021